Whitehouse (magazine)

-Whitehouse magazine, also known as Whitehouse International, was a British pornographic magazine originally published by David Sullivan, and later sold to Gold Star Publications.
-It was first published in 1974.
-Billed as "The International Quality Glamour Magazine", it was substantially more explicit than its predecessors, showing uncensored images of genitalia.
+Whitehouse magazine, also known as Whitehouse International, was a British pornographic magazine billed as "The International Quality Glamour Magazine".
+Launched in 1974, it was substantially more explicit than its predecessors, showing uncensored images of genitalia.

+The magazine was originally published by David Sullivan, now Chairman of West Ham football club, and was one of his most successful publications.
+But by 2001, annual sales had declined to around £250,000 and that year he sold the title and others in his stable to his business partners David and Ralph Gold, under their Gold Star Publications name.
+Related publications included Teenage Hardcore and Derriere.
+Whitehouse ceased publication in 2008.

 Although reputed to have been named after anti-pornography campaigner Mary Whitehouse, the magazine contained a disclaimer saying that its name had nothing to do with her.

 The model Mary Millington made numerous appearances in the magazine.

-Although Whitehouse was one of Sullivan's most successful magazines, sales fell over the years.
-As of 2001, sales had declined to around £250,000 per year.
-Publication ceased in 2008.

 The industrial music band Whitehouse are named after the magazine.